 In the post Vedic period, the professions open to woman in higher sections of society were teaching, medical doctors and business.
 They suffered from no disabilities in doing business and could even pledge their husband's credit and enter into contracts on their behalf.
 Purdah system was not prevalent during this period.
-There is nothing in our tradition or literature to suggest that the father/elder brother in-law could not see the face of the daughter-in-law as is the case in North India today.
-Man is only one half, says a Vedic passage; he is not complete till he is united with his wife and gives birth to children.
+There is nothing in our tradition or literature to suggest that the father/elder brother in-law could not see the face of the daughter-in-law as is the case in North India today.Man is only one half, says a Vedic passage; he is not complete till he is united with his wife and gives birth to children.
 The husband is to treat his wife as his dearest friend.
 The wife is a companion friend of a man, says a Vedic passage.
 The Mahabharat and Buddhist thinkers concur with this view.
-Marriage between the same caste was preferred although inter caste marriages were prevalent.
-Of the eight forms of marriage prescribed by the Dharma-sutras, the Arhsa form of marriage was most popular which was the father gave his daughter after receiving from the bridegroom a cow and a bull or two pairs.
-The bridegroom was selected by the girl's father or guardian.
-According to Nearchus the Indians "marry without giving or taking dowries but the girls, as soon as they are marriageable, are brought forward by their fathers and exposed in public, to be selected by a person who excels in some form of physical exercise".
-This indicates a modified form of Svayamvara.14 While girls continued to be married around 16, there was a tendency to marry them before they attained puberty.
-It was probably due to the anxiety to maintain their body purity.
-Lowering of the marriage age affected their education and culture adversely.
-After all, if she got married early then how could she study?
-Extreme emphasis was now laid on the physical chastity of women which discouraged widow remarriage, divorce and encouragement of sati.
-We must remember that India faced its first foreign invasion ie Greeks during this period.

 During the earlier part of this period, there were highly educated women holding an honorable position in society and household.
 There were lifelong students of sacred texts or those who pursued their study till marriage.
-Women also read training in arts, music, painting and for some military training also.
-Female bodyguards are referred to in Kautilya's Arthasastra.
+Women also read training in arts, music, painting and for some military training also.9 Female bodyguards are referred to in Kautilya's Arthasastra.
 Buddhist and Jain nuns renounced the world for the sake of spiritual salvation.
-Jain texts refer to Jayanti who carried on discussions with Mahavira himself and later on became a nun.
-In spite of the progress, there were growing disabilities.
+Jain texts refer to Jayanti who carried on discussions with Mahavira himself and later on became a nun.In spite of the progress, there were growing disabilities.
 Earlier the girls went through the Upanayana ceremony but now it was only a formality.
-Manu laid down that marriage was equal to Upanayana while Yajnavalkya took the step of prohibiting Upanayana ceremony for girls.15 The wife who performed Vedic sacrifices was denied the right to do so.
+Manu laid down that marriage was equal to Upanayana while Yajnavalkya took the step of prohibiting Upanayana ceremony for girls.10 The wife who performed Vedic sacrifices was denied the right to do so.
 Narada is however, more considerate towards women.
 Greek writers have stated that sati existed, was in vogue in Punjab, possibly confined to the warrior class only.

-Social customs are a product of the environment we live in.
-India had never seen, till 327 BC, an invasion like the Greeks.
-Rituals came to be performed without the Vedic mantras; the Vedic sacrifices were tabooed for the wife.
-Widow Remarriage and divorce were discouraged.
-On the other hand, Kautilya, in the matters of divorce, placed man and women on an equal footing.
-But as people with lax morals came into the social framework on account of the expanding frontiers of Dharma, the marital tie assumed greater sanctity.
-Their status deteriorated considerably during this period.
 With time and progress, one would expect the condition of people to improve but in this case it was the opposite.
 The introduction of slavery revolutionized the position of women in the classical period of Greek history, they lost esteem in society.
 The same thing happened in India when a semi servile status came to be assigned to the Sudra class whose only duty was service of the higher castes.
 Over time and due to various factors, inter caste marriages started happening during the period 1000 to 500 BC.
 The introduction of non-Aryan women into the Aryan household is the starting point to the deterioration in a women's status.
 Unfamiliar with religious customs, rituals and Sanskrit the non Aryan wife would have goofed making the priests angry.
 To avoid this problem it was decided that the whole class of woman were ineligible for Vedic studies and religious duties.
 Another reason was that Vedic sacrifices became complex making it difficult for the wife to have mastery over them.
 Although, the view that women must not be allowed to perform sacrifices was opposed by some parts of society.